 Now, I sit here feeling very far removed from those experiences of my past and yet so close to being sucked back in.
 I’m wide awake.
 At 11:58 pm.
 My “normal” bedtime is between 8:30 and 9:30 pm.
 I didn’t sleep well last night so I sucked down a Mt.
 Dew this morning after my first few meetings.
 Then, feeling a little stressed, I chose to get a Dr Pepper with my lunch we ordered in.
 And I was still drinking it at 1:30 this afternoon, ever so mindlessly.

 And now, some nearly 10 hours later, I am paying the ultimate price.
 I can now see how Dr Emmons was so right.
 Caffeine has riled my brain – made it extremely restless when sleep is what it really needs.
 I’ve been on this self-induced rampage of restless energy since 5:30 tonight when all the caffeine consumption caught up to me.
 I now see what I debunked as hogwash in 2019 is actually true.
 Caffeine is affecting me far more than I had ever thought.
 I am more restless on the days I have it.
 I try to be like the Energizer Bunny going about my day on those days it is consumed.
 I find it hard to relax.
 Hard to stay calm.
-It only took me 1 1/2 years to come to terms with its impact when wide awake and physically feeling the restlessness in my body.
+It only took me one and a half years to come to terms with its impact when wide awake and physically feeling the restlessness in my body.

 Now, the challenge will be to kick my caffeine habit again.
 And to offer extreme empathy to myself in this moment.
 The easy thing to do is to bash myself for drinking so much soda today.
 The empathic thing to do is to say, “Dear one, you are stressed.
 You are tired.
 We all make mistakes when we are stressed and tired.
 What is it you truly need for yourself now?”
 And then go do that.
 Even at 12:15 am!